exasim-project/NeoFOAM/doc/dsl/operator.rst

     - build: build the term
     - explicitOperation: perform the explicit operation
     - implicitOperation: perform the implicit operation
-    - display: display the term
     - getType: get the type of the term
     - exec: get the executor
-    - nCells: get the number of cells
     - volumeField: get the volume field

 An example is given below: